pcdshub/jira-biweekly/README.md

 highlight:
 lowlight:

-to your comment on any Jira issue to include it in upcoming bi-weekly reports.
+to your comment on any Jira issue to generate content for the bi-weekly report.

 To use:
 ------------------